Osmosis Adaptive Learning Tool for Medical School

 A study tool built for tomorrow’s doctors, by today’s doctors.

 Two Johns Hopkins medical students, Shiv Gaglani and Ryan Haynes, found themselves in a frustrating situation.
 They needed a way to make their learning stick.
 Their response is revolutionizing the way students study.

 Falling back on their previous degrees in neuroscience and computer science, Shiv and Ryan created an app to manage medical school.
 Osmosis was born.

 Ever wish you could learn by osmosis?
 Now you can!
-Our team of students, professors, clinicians, and neuro scientists have created a revolutionary learning platform called Osmosis.
+Our team of students, professors, clinicians, and neuroscientists have created a revolutionary learning platform called Osmosis.
 Osmosis analyzes your class schedule, notes, and lecture slides and recommends a personalized set of memory anchors, questions, flash cards and other resources that will help you learn faster and remember more, so that you can succeed in class, ace your exams and ultimately help your patients.
-For example: Say you have a lecture on beta blockers today Osmosis will recommend a pneumonic about the mechanism of action, a video of a patient who has arrhythmias, and high-yield flashcards for your class and board exams.
+For example: Say you have a lecture on beta blockers today Osmosis will recommend a mnemonic about the mechanism of action, a video of a patient who has arrhythmia, and high-yield flashcards for your class and board exams.
 The next day Osmosis will send a question about the topic directly to your phone.
 It’s like knowledge is actually diffusing into your brain.